 The Maltese is a hypoallergenic dog breed, they still do shed some hair.
 And just because they’re extremely low-shedding dogs doesn’t mean they don’t need grooming.
 You may still find hair on your clothes and around the house without these basic grooming tips.

-If you thought that the Maltese was a non-shedding dog, we’re sorry to inform you otherwise.
+If you believe the Maltese is a non-shedding dog, we’re sorry to inform you otherwise.
 However, it does not mean they will shed all over your home.
-Regardless, the lack of shedding offer a ton of benefits that may be in line with what you’re looking for.
+Regardless, the lack of shedding offers a ton of advantages that may be in line with what you’re looking for.

 RECOMMENDED: 57 Best Hypoallergenic Dogs

-The Maltese, along with other dog breeds, shed and grow fur because it’s what helps regulate their body temperatures throughout different seasons.
+The Maltese, along with other dog breeds, shed and re-grow fur because this cyclical process helps to regulate their body temperatures throughout different seasons.
 Without this basic function, the dog may easily overheat or freeze.

 When Do Malteses Shed?

-Typically, a Maltese will shed year round.
+A Maltese will “shed” year round.
 However, they may experience slightly heavier shedding when temperatures start to rise around spring time.
 In addition, the heavier shedding may start again in the fall when temperatures change once again.

 But why does this happen in dogs?
 In theory, a dog will retain much of hair during the winter season.
 They need the fur to keep warm during seasons with colder temperatures.

-This is typically more obvious for dogs that have a double coat, but an increase in shedding during spring time is still sometimes evident in single coated dogs.
-With that said, the Maltese has a single coat.
+Seasonal shedding is undeniably more obvious for dogs that have a double coat, but an increase in shedding is still noticeable in single-coated dogs.
+And if you didn’t know already, the Maltese has a single coat.

 Phases of Maltese Shedding

 1. Growing Phase (Anagen Phase)

-The very first phase of the hair growth cycle stars with the Anagen Phase, when new hair is growing out.
+The very first phase of the hair growth cycle stars with the Anagen Phase.
+This initial period is when new hair begins to grow out.

 2. Transition Phase (Catagen Phase)